Best Dental Assistant Schools in West Virginia

 2. Verify accreditation and state board approval.

-3. Ask about externships and job placement rates.
+3. Ask about externships and employment outcomes (verify with the school).

 4. Enroll and complete your training.